Yemen's Hodeida calm after ceasefire takes effect

 UN envoy Martin Griffiths said on Sunday that the UN was working with both sides to ensure the ceasefire accord was "implemented timely and properly".

-The two sides also agreed to meet again in late January for more talks to define the framework for negotiations on a comprehensive peace settlement.
+The two sides have agreed to meet again in late January for more talks to define the framework for negotiations on a comprehensive peace settlement.

-Ahead of the ceasefire coming into force, residents in Hodeida city hoped Monday that it would lead to lasting peace.
+Hodeida residents said they hoped the truce would lead to lasting peace.

-A man stands amidst the rubble of a Hodeida factory which was damaged during fighting, pictured on December 17, 2018
+A market in Yemen's port city of Hodeida on December 14, 2018

 "We are hopeful about this ceasefire in Hodeida and one for Yemen in general," he said.